 Health literacy describes how people find, understand, and use information to make appropriate decisions about the health.
 Health literacy is key to quality, safety, and equity in health care.
 A person’s health literacy level can fluctuate, and people who normally have proficient or high health literacy can experience periods of limited health literacy.
-If a person is stressed, anxious, scared, sick, tired, or hungry, he may not be able to find, understand and use the health information he is given to make important decisions about his care and treatment.
+If a person is stressed, anxious, scared, sick, tired, or hungry, they may not be able to find, understand and use the health information they are given to make important decisions about their care and treatment.

 Why is health literacy important?

-If a person is experiencing limited health literacy, he may find it difficult to fully understand or act upon the health information and guidance he receives.
-He may not understand why, how or when he needs to take his medication, which will prevent him from experiencing viral suppression.
-He may not attend his follow-up appointments, which will prevent his care team from receiving the information they need to monitor his progress in care.
-He may not understand how to recognize and report side effects, which can cause him to stop taking his medication instead of meeting with his health provider to discuss alternate treatments.
+If a person is experiencing limited health literacy, they may find it difficult to fully understand or act upon the health information and guidance they receive.
+They may not understand why, how, or when they need to take their medication, which will prevent them from experiencing viral suppression and achieve other health goals.
+They may not attend their follow-up appointments, which will prevent their care team from receiving the information they need to monitor the person’s progress in care.
+The person may not understand how to recognize and report side effects, which can cause them to stop taking their medication instead of meeting with their health provider to discuss alternate treatments.